Gangrene Treatment Without Surgery for Saving Limbs and Restoring Life

 • Gas gangrene

-This time of gangrene is most commonly caused by a specific bacteria called Clostridium perfringens.
+This type of gangrene is most commonly caused by a specific bacterium called Clostridium perfringens.
 Bacteria gather in an injury or a surgical wound that doesn’t have a blood supply.
-The bacterial infection can produce toxins that release gas and causes tissue death.
+The bacterial infection can produce toxins that release gas and cause tissue death.

 The reader must note that, much like wet gangrene, gas gangrene is also a life-threatening condition, and one should consult a healthcare provider when one sees such a condition immediately.